Did you know that you don’t actually have to spend any money or time backing up your WordPress website?

 - Ensure that the correct email address is selected (where you’ll be notified once the backup has been completed)

-- You may choose not to get an email notification (not recommended though)
+- You may choose to not get an email notification.

 - Select ‘Generate Backup’